-The Vapor Chamber is a patented cylindrical enclosure system for IT equipment.
-It is designed to house equipment in a high-density way—up to 135 Kw of IT load (upwards of 15,000 CPU cores) in 9 feet diameter—and is tightly integrated with Vapor IO software for autonomic operation, remote “lights out” monitoring, and programmatic API-driven control.
+The Vapor Chamber is a patented cylindrical enclosure system for IT equipment on the Kinetic Edge.
+It is designed to house equipment in a high-density way— 150 Kw of IT load (upwards of 15,000 CPU cores) in 9 feet diameter—and is tightly integrated with Vapor IO software for autonomic operation, remote lights out monitoring, and programmatic API control for Kinetic Edge tenants.

 Engineered for the Edge

-The Vapor Chamber radically improves upon the capital and operational costs of traditional racking systems, making it much more cost-effective to deploy IT in edge locations.
+The Vapor Chamber radically improves upon the capital and operational costs of traditional data center racking systems, making it the most cost-effective way to deploy IT at the Kinetic Edge.

-Designed using Computational Fluid Dynamics and extensive field testing, the patented shape and air baffles of the Vapor Chamber combine with temperature and pressure sensors and optimized software to ensure optimal airflow.
-Leveraging the Bernoulli principle and the Venturi effect, the Vapor Chamber evacuates hot air in a highly energy-efficient way.
+Designed using computational fluid dynamics and extensive field testing, the patented shape and air baffles of the Vapor Chamber, coupled with software that reacts to temperature and pressure sensors, ensures optimal airflow.
+Leveraging the Bernoulli principle and the Venturi effect, the Vapor Chamber evacuates hot air with maximum efficiency.

 Self-Contained and Self-Balancing